abhi10sharma/Gspread-Sheets/README.md

 getjsonGspreadData("your_JSON_Path", "Greendeck Assignment")
 ```

-# Code for Reading the file from [GOODLE SPREADSHEETS](https://www.google.com/sheets/about/)
+# Code for Reading the file from [GOOGLE SPREADSHEETS](https://www.google.com/sheets/about/)

 ```Python
 # Google Sheets Features.